mikependon/RepoDB/README.md

 Practically, RepoDb has supported all RDBMS data-providers.
 Developers has the freedom to write their own SQL statement and execute it against the database in one-go.
 The execution of the SQL statements limit only from the “Execute” methods the RepoDb has provided (ie: *ExecuteQuery*, *ExecuteNonQuery*, *ExecuteScalar*, *ExecuteReader* and *ExecuteQueryMultiple*).

-**Full support via Fluent-Methods**
+**Fully supported databases for fluent-methods**

 <img src="https://github.com/mikependon/RepoDb/blob/master/RepoDb.Wiki/Images/SqlServer.png?raw=true" height="96px" title="SqlServer" /> <img src="https://raw.githubusercontent.com/mikependon/RepoDb/master/RepoDb.Wiki/Images/SQLite.png" height="96px" title="SqLite" /> <img src="https://raw.githubusercontent.com/mikependon/RepoDb/master/RepoDb.Wiki/Images/MySql.png" height="96px" title="MySql" /> <img src="https://raw.githubusercontent.com/mikependon/RepoDb/master/RepoDb.Wiki/Images/PostgreSql.png" height="96px" title="PostgreSql" />

-RepoDb has provided the “Fluent” methods in which the SQL Statements are automatically being constructed as the operations are being executed.
+RepoDb has “fluent” methods in which the SQL Statements are automatically being constructed as part of the execution context.
 These methods are the most common operations being used by most developers.
 In this regards, RepoDb only fully supported the *SQL Server*, *SQLite*, *MySQL* and *PostgreSQL (soon)* data providers.

-## Core Features

- - Asynchronous Operations
- - Batch Operations
- - Bulk Operations
- - Caching
- - Connection Persistency
- - Database Helpers
- - Database Settings
- - Expression Trees
- - Extension Methods
- - Field Mapping
- - Inline Hints
- - Massive Operations (Generics/Explicits/MethodCalls/TableBased)
- - Multi-Resultset Query
- - Query Builder
- - Repositories
- - Resolvers (CLR Types, DB Types)
- - Statement Builder
- - Tracing
- - Transaction
- - Type Mapping
+The support is not limited to these mentioned RDBMS data-providers.
+RepoDb is highly extensible to easily support further RDBMS data-providers.

 ## Operations